AdobeDocs/experience-manager-64.en/help/communities/solr.md

 1. Backup **schema.xml** and **solrconfig.xml** in the Solr config dir, such as:

-    * for Solr4: *solr-install-dir*/example/solr/collection1/conf/
+    * For Solr4: *solr-install-dir*/example/solr/collection1/conf/
-    * created for Solr5: *solr-install-dir*/server/solr/collection1/conf/
+    * Created for Solr5: *solr-install-dir*/server/solr/collection1/conf/

 1. Copy the downloaded **schema.xml** and **solrconfig.xml** to that same directory